Finding the best keywords for SEO doesn’t have to be hard.

 These are the main 4 types of intent behind search queries.
 When you create content and optimize them for search engines, always make sure it matches with the user’s intent.

-Once you have finalized your main keyword for a page or a piece of content, Google it and see all the results that are appearing on the first page of search results.
+Google that particular keyword and see all the results that are appearing on the first page of search results.
 There will be a specific pattern followed in most cases. (see image below)

 For example, if the keyword has a transactional intent, all the search results will lead to sales pages or product pages where people can directly make a purchase.
 In such a scenario, you would certainly want to create a sales page to match the user intent, not a how-to article or a review page.